Boykin Spaniel

 Boykin Spaniel grooming

-Boykin Spaniels have a medium-long coat that consists of a flat and slightly wavy outercoat, and a dense undercoat.
-These dogs require weekly brushing to keep the hair under control and to keep Boykin Spaniel looks at his best.
-If you skip brushing sessions, hair can start to tangle and that can be a problem.
+Boykin Spaniels have a medium-long coat that consists of a flat and slightly wavy outer coat and a dense undercoat.
+These dogs require weekly brushing to keep the hair under control and to keep Boykin Spaniel looking at his best.
+If you skip brushing sessions, hair can start to tangle, and that can be a problem.

 An occasional bath will be enough to keep this dog clean and without a bad odor.
-The rest is a basic care for these dogs: trim their nails if you hear them clicking on the floor, brush their teeth regularly to prevent gum diseases and bad breath.
-Because they have floppy ears the air can't circulate so it is advised to weekly check their ears for any sign of bad odor, redness, or wax build-up which can indicate an infection.
+The rest is basic care for these dogs: trim their nails if you hear them clicking on the floor, and brush their teeth regularly to prevent gum diseases and bad breath.
+Because they have floppy ears, the air can't circulate, so it is advised to weekly check their ears for any sign of bad odor, redness, or wax build-up, which can indicate an infection.

-Because they are active dogs Boykin Spaniels enjoys participating in canine sports such as tracking, agility, rally, and obedience.
+Because they are active dogs, Boykin Spaniels enjoy participating in canine sports such as tracking, agility, rally, and obedience.

 Training and socialization

 Boykin Spaniels thrive on companionship – human and animal.
-Although they are good-natured dogs proper socialization is advised from a young age in order that your dog learns how to properly react in many different situations he may find himself into later in life.
+Although they are good-natured dogs, proper socialization is advised from a young age so that your dog learns how to properly react in many different situations he may find himself in later in life.

 Boykin Spaniel and kids

 Boykin Spaniel is an excellent choice for families with kids.
-Since they are energetic dogs they can play with children for hours without getting tired.
-However, no matter how good your dog is, you should always supervise them play so any unwanted behavior wouldn't emerge.
+Since they are energetic dogs, they can play with children for hours without getting tired.
+However, no matter how good your dog is, you should always supervise their play so any unwanted behavior wouldn't emerge.
 It is also important that you teach your kids how to properly play and interact with the dog.

-These dogs get along excellent with other animals especially if they are raised together in the same household.
-Boykin Spaniels will not any problems with other dogs.
-Since they were used for hunting you should only be careful around birds.
+These dogs get along excellently with other animals, especially if they are raised together in the same household.
+Boykin Spaniels will not have any problems with other dogs.
+Since they were used for hunting, you should only be careful around birds.

 Health problems